 A Strategic Vision

 The Master of Urban Planning program educates and trains leaders in identifying community values, providing choices, and creating ethical solutions for a sustainable future.
-A student who graduates from Texas A&M with an MUP degree will be able to:

 A Tradition of Excellence